WHAT HAPPENS TO THE SCRAPS?

 Prior to launching FABSCRAP, Jessica Schreiber worked for the New York City Department of Sanitation as a Senior Manager in the Bureau of Recycling and Sustainability.
 She helped launch and then managed NYC's e-waste and clothing recycling contracts, including re-fashioNYC, a residential clothing reuse program which recycled over 6 million pounds of clothing, and NYC's first ever curbside clothing collection pilot.
 She has an MA in Climate and Society from Columbia University.

 As an eveningwear designer in NYC, Camille Tagle often witnessed the environmentally damaging practices in the design process.
 Motivated to transition from fashion design, she created DESIGN UP STUDIO in 2016, a nonprofit focused on empowering the next generation through mentorship, sustainable awareness, and access to reusable materials.
 DESIGN UP STUDIO merged with FABSCRAP in 2017, where Camille continues to promote the benefits of reuse.

-A recent graduate of Rhode Island School of Design, Annie Keating's studies focused on textile design and material development.
-She has experience working in the nonprofit sector and small scale apparel production.
-Annie is passionate about expanding the infrastructure that supports the textile industry to make sustainable strides in design and manufacturing.
-She is excited by unique ways in which nonprofits are positioned to lead change in the industry.
+With a background in textile and material design from Rhode Island School of Design, Annie Keating has experience working in the nonprofit sector and small scale apparel production.
+She is passionate about supporting the textile and apparel industry in making sustainable strides towards reduced waste and circularity.
+She is excited by unique ways in which nonprofits are positioned to educate and lead change in the industry.